peterlamar/CIGJenkins/README.md

 # Cronograf, Influxdb, Grafana (CIG) + Jenkins

 Here are the basics to get a local Cronograf, InfluxDB, Grafana and Jenkins running together.
 Cronograf, Influx and Grafana are affectionately named the 'CIG' stack.
+This allows you to collect Jenkins events, aggregate them, and view them in a customizable dashboard.
+Its a powerful pattern for a team or a set of teams that relies on Jenkins and wants more insight into usage and success/failure of Jenkins actions.

 # 1 - Run and connect components locally